Tuesday, 11 November 2025 00:00

 If you have any questions, please feel free to contact one of our offices located in Bremerton and Port Orchard, WA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Although ankle sprains are common, they aren’t always minor injuries.
-If you need your ankle injury looked at, contact one of our doctors from Kitsap Foot & Ankle Clinic.
+Obesity has become very problematic at this point in time and can have extremely negative effects on the feet.
+If you’re an obese individual and are concerned about your feet, contact one of our doctors from Kitsap Foot & Ankle Clinic.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact one of our offices located in Bremerton and Port Orchard, WA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.